joshuaSweetkindSinger/table_io/README.md

 # Table Io
-This module knows how to read and write records/rows stored as table-data (like a spreadsheet) in a number of different formats, such as csv.
+This module knows how to read and write records stored in a file as tabular data, like a spreadsheet.
-The architecture is extensible so that new readers and writers can be defined for different file formats.
+The architecture is extensible so that new readers and writers can be defined for different file formats, but at the moment the module only supports the reading and writing of delimited files, such as csv files or tab-delimited files.

-The functionality of this module can be used to process records one at a time from a table file, such as a csv spreadsheet, before writing them back out, possibly in a new format.
+The functionality of this module can be used to process records one at a time from a table file, such as a csv spreadsheet, before writing them back out, possibly in a new format, such as a tab-delimited format.
 It can be used to filter records, alter records, or simply to convert a table from one format to another.

 ## Instantiable Classes